Andrew Vaughn Preview, Player Props: White Sox vs. Mariners

-Andrew Vaughn, with a slugging percentage of .333 in his past 10 games -- including one home run -- will be in action for the Chicago White Sox against the Seattle Mariners, with Luis Castillo on the hill, August 21 at 8:10 PM ET.
+Andrew Vaughn, with a slugging percentage of .333 in his past 10 games -- including one home run -- will be in action for the Chicago White Sox versus the Seattle Mariners, with Bryan Woo on the hill, August 22 at 8:10 PM ET.

-In his previous game, he notched a home run while going 3-for-5 against the Rockies.
+In his last game, he strung together three hits (going 3-for-5 with a home run and an RBI) against the Rockies.

 Andrew Vaughn Game Info & Props vs. the Mariners